Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 and contains, for instance, the total supply of the cryptocurrency (how much cryptocurrency has been minted up to now).

-As we said in the previous section, Java objects in the @Type node are identified by their _storage reference_, such as `@gasStation`.
+As we said in the previous section, Java objects in the Hotmoka node are identified by their _storage reference_, such as `@gasStation`.
 You can think at a storage reference as a machine-independent pointer inside the memory, or state, of the node.

-We have used the `@tool` tool to see the manifest of a node.
+We have used the `moka` tool to see the manifest of a node.
 You can also use the
 @App app for that.
 Namely, tap on the app menu icon on the top-left corner of the screen and select _Manifest_ from the menu that will appear (see Figure @fig:mokito_menu).